Scientists provide genetic evidence indicating NMN supplementation promotes rejuvenation of blood vessels providing nutrients to the brain.

 Imagine during your older years walking out to your car and realizing you forgot your car keys.
 Lapses in memory like this can result from miscommunication and dysfunction of neurons and blood vessels of the brain, which constitute what neuroscientists call the neurovascular unit.
-These microscopic structures function to distribute nutrients to neurons, and malfunction of these units over the course of years leads to diseases such as Alzheimer’s disease and cognitive impairment.
+This blood-supplying apparatus functions to distribute nutrients to neurons.
+However, the malfunction of the neurovascular unit over the course of years leads to brain degenerating conditions like Alzheimer’s and cognitive impairment.

-This April, a team of scientists from the University of Oklahoma published a study in GeroScience where they found that nicotinamide mononucleotide (NMN) supplementation reversed the effects of aging on the neurovascular units and restored cellular pathways, according to the genetic expression profiles of mouse brains.
-NMN supplementation may become a potential intervention for older adults to combat age-related deterioration caused by neurovascular unit dysfunction.
+A research team from the University of Oklahoma published a study in GeroScience finding that nicotinamide mononucleotide (NMN) supplementation reversed the effects of aging on the neurovascular units and restored cellular pathways.
+This suggests that NMN supplementation may combat age-related deterioration caused by neurovascular unit dysfunction.

-NMN supplementation increases levels of a molecule called nicotinamide adenine dinucleotide (NAD+), which plays crucial roles in lifespan regulation, metabolism, and cellular health.
-NAD+ levels decline with age, and the activation of proteins called sirtuins that depend on NAD+ for activation do as well.
-NAD+-dependent sirtuins maintain DNA and chromosomal health and help with cellular health maintenance.
-The researchers of the study looked at gene activity profiles to find whether NMN injections in older mice activated genes associated with sirtuin activation.
+NMN is a precursor to a molecule nicotinamide adenine dinucleotide (NAD+), which plays crucial roles in lifespan regulation, metabolism, and cellular health.
+With age, NAD+ levels decline, resulting in, amongst many things, the reduced activation of proteins dependent on NAD+ like sirtuins.
+These NAD+-dependent enzymes maintain DNA and chromosomal health and help with cellular health maintenance.

-By measuring the activity of the genes, called gene expression profiles, the team discovered that about 55% of the neurovascular unit genes returned to youthful activity levels in aged mice following NMN treatment.
-The results indicated NMN treatment reverses aging-related changes in the gene activity of the neurovascular unit.
+Kiss and colleagues examined the gene activity profiles of older mice injected with NMN.
+The University of Oklahoma observed that about 55% of the genes returned to youthful activity levels in aged mice following NMN treatment, indicating that NMN reverses aging-related changes in the neurovascular unit’s gene activity.

-Besides providing protection through SIRT1, genetics data of the study also showed that NMN rejuvenated the cell’s energy-generating powerhouse, the mitochondria, in aged mice.
-The gene expression profile of mitochondria-related genes in young mice and older mice treated with NMN were similar, which suggested that NMN treatment reversed the age-related dysregulation of mitochondria in the neurovascular unit.
+Besides providing protection through SIRT1, the study also showed that NMN rejuvenated the cell’s energy-generating powerhouse, the mitochondria, in aged mice.
+The activity of mitochondria-related genes in young and older mice treated with NMN were similar, suggesting that NMN treatment reversed the age-related dysregulation of mitochondria in the neurovascular unit.